logzio/documentation/docs/shipping/AWS/aws-s3-bucket.md

 Some AWS services can be configured to send their logs to an S3 bucket, where Logz.io can directly retrieve them.

-### Choosing the Right Shipping Method
+### Shipping logs via S3 Hook

-* **S3 Fetcher**: If your data is organized alphabetically, opt for the S3 Fetcher.
-Logz.io operates this fetcher on their end, directly accessing your S3 to retrieve the data.
-* **S3 Hook**: If your data is not alphabetically organized, use the S3 Hook.
-This requires deploying a Lambda function within your environment to manage the log shipping process.
+If your data is not alphabetically organized, use the S3 Hook.
+This requires deploying a Lambda function in your environment to manage the log shipping process.

+{@include: ../../_include/log-shipping/stack.md}

 ### Shipping logs via S3 Fetcher

+If your data is organized alphabetically, use S3 Fetcher.
+Logz.io operates this fetcher, directly accessing your S3 to retrieve the data.

 :::note
 If your S3 bucket is encrypted, add `kms:Decrypt` to the policy on the ARN of the KMS key used to encrypt the bucket.
 :::

-#### Best practices
+**Best practices**

 The S3 API does not allow retrieval of object timestamps, so Logz.io must collect logs in alphabetical order.
-Please keep these notes in mind when configuring logging.
+Please keep the following in mind when configuring logging:

-* **Make the prefix as specific as possible** \\
+* **Make the prefix as specific as possible** -
   The prefix is the part of your log path that remains constant across all logs.
   This can include folder structure and the beginning of the filename.

-* **The log path after the prefix must come in alphabetical order** \\
-  We recommend starting the object name (after the prefix) with the Unix epoch time.
+* **The log path after the prefix must come in alphabetical order** - We recommend starting the object name (after the prefix) with the Unix epoch time.
   The Unix epoch time is always increasing, ensuring we can always fetch your incoming logs.

-* **The size of each log file should not exceed 50 MB** \\
+* **The size of each log file should not exceed 50 MB** - Each log file should be no larger than 50 MB to ensure successful upload.
-  To guarantee successful file upload, make sure that the size of each log file does not exceed 50 MB.

-#### Configure Logz.io to fetch logs from an S3 bucket

-#### Add a new S3 bucket using the dedicated Logz.io configuration wizard
+#### Add a new S3 bucket using the Logz.io configuration wizard

 {@include: ../../_include/log-shipping/s3-bucket-snippet.html}